The Five Stans - Bishkek Departure

 DAY 13: SEVEN LAKES

 Channel your inner Silk Road caravanner this morning, it’s all bumpy roads on the way to the Seven Lakes.
 We won’t sugarcoat this journey – if you’re prone to carsickness you might want to call ‘shotgun’ for the front seat and pop an anti-nausea tablet at brekkie – but we can promise that this gnarly road is worth the jolt!
-Enjoy the iridescent lakes and wide mountain sky before tucking in to a picnic lunch.
+Enjoy the iridescent lakes and wide mountain sky before tucking into a picnic lunch.

-It’s almost time to say goodbye to Tajikistan, but first make a pit stop in UNESCO site Sarazm.
+It’s almost time to say goodbye to Tajikistan, but first, make a pit stop in the UNESCO site Sarazm.
 Founded in the 4th century, this outpost is rumoured to be the first settlement in Central Asia.
 Celebrate two weeks on the Silk Road by arriving in your fourth country of the trip, Uzbekistan!
 Cross the border as travellers have for thousands of years – by foot.

 Now, you’re almost to your day’s end destination – a legendary city where you’ll get to unpack and stay awhile.